MANY -LIVES.COM

 The Jivamala Logo

 From a Buddhist perspective, there are many gods and many paradises and we will generalize about them rather than talking about a specific heaven or a specific deity.
+The Bhairava describes the attributes of the paradise worlds by answering questions.

-Many Buddhists question what becomes of a person's karma when he or she enters a heaven world.
+Many Buddhists question what becomes of a person's Karma when he or she enters a heaven world.
 In western terms, the question is more correctly stated: "Is it true that all sin is forgiven when an individual is admitted to a paradise?"
+The Bhairava answers as follows:

 Many paradise worlds revolve around deities who are powerful enough to create the world and are therefore also powerful enough to manipulate the karma of the souls who enter that world.
 Many paradises are made with a sort of coat closet at the entrance - a place to check your karma until you leave.
 The karma has not disappeared - it is just waiting in the coat closet.
 It is returned when the person or being leaves the paradise.